openmobilityfoundation/governance/README.md

 # OMF Governance
 Administrative, guidance, process, and legal area for the OMF organization that spans multiple projects.
 Maintained by OMF employees, with direction form the Operations Working Group and OMF Board.

+Items that live within this repo meet all of the following requirements:
+- Are 100% public facing.
+- Are not managed directly by WG or Committee leaders.
+- Are relevant to more than one OMF repo/committee/group.

 ## Administration

 - OMF Structure (tbd doc+image of organization)